 Introduction

-Totems were originally animals or plants with a special symbolic meaning to a group of people.
-Therefore, it is a sacred object that is worshiped and seen and surrounded by various ritual activities.
-However, sacred objects and symbols are treated as separate from the everyday aspects of being, a realm of profane (Muyiira et al., 2025).
+Totems were originally animals or plants that held unique symbolic meaning for a group of people.
+As a result, it is a sacred object that is revered, seen, and surrounded by numerous ritual actions.
+However, sacred objects and symbols are regarded as separate from the everyday aspects of being, a realm of profanity.
+(Muyiira et al., 2025).
 Eating the totemic animal or plant except on special ceremonial occasions, is usually forbidden, and as a sacred object, the totem is believed to have divine properties which separate it completely from other animals that might be hunted, or crops gathered and consumed as food (Giddens, 2001).

 Damien (2017) states that totems are a practice of beliefs that people are said to have kinship or mysterious relationships with spiritual entities such as animals and plants.
 Totems are thought to interact with specific kinship groups or individuals and act as their emblems or symbols.
 The term totem comes from the Ojibwe word ototeman, from the United States and Canada, which means "relatives of his brothers and sisters".
 The grammatical roots of ote show the kinship between siblings who share the same mother and are not allowed to marry (Naskar, 2016).
 Totemic beliefs and practice shape human behaviors as well as respect for wildlife resources thus enhancing wildlife conservation by people (Muyiira et al., 2025; Walwambe & Barakagira, 2024).